Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

 ## 2. Typical NetLogo code structure <br>

 Onwards to coding!
 All NetLogo models follow the same general structure.
 Within that framework however, the user has a lot of freedom. <br>
 NetLogo follows a class-based object-oriented paradigm, in which the user has to define classes (the types of turtles and patches), the attributes of these classes and the methods that can be applied to them.
-A fake example using pseudocodefor a basic version of a sheep-wolves predation model should make the rudimentaries clear. <br><br>
+A fake example using pseudocode for a basic grass-sheep-wolves predation model should make the rudimentaries clear.
+NOTE: not real code! <br><br>

 ### A. Globals